sourcegraph/handbook/content/departments/support/tools/support-logging-guide.md

 ### Gathering logs and their levels

 Logs are very useful in the right situations!
 Having an intuition for when to ask for them builds over time, and ideally you would have them and have attempted to interpret them before escalating a case.
-TODO add link to RFH stuff
 So before asking a customer for logs, consider a few things:

 Urgency of the request...